-Get the Cloud Data Brief for an exclusive look—and the freshest stats—on where data is headed in 2016, and stay tuned for the next update.
+Get the Cloud Data Brief for an exclusive look – and the freshest stats – on where data is headed in 2016, and stay tuned for the next update.

 Download the report

-More Findings from the Report
+More findings from the report

 Data is expanding beyond the databaseIncluding file-based sources and web applications, there are over 40 types of data sources represented in Tableau Online.
 And that number is constantly growing.
-To capitalize on the wide variety of products available today, businesses are building workflows that focus on flexibility and choice above all else.
+To capitalise on the wide variety of products available today, businesses are building workflows that focus on flexibility and choice above all else.

 Data gravity is shifting to the cloud70% of the data sources used by Tableau Online customers are now deployed in the cloud.
 And usage trends suggest the focus on cloud will continue to grow.
-Organizations using data for analysis are quickly moving to integrate cloud services into their analytics workflows to ensure they benefit from the shift in data gravity.
+Organisations using data for analysis are quickly moving to integrate cloud services into their analytics workflows to ensure they benefit from the shift in data gravity.

 The Cloud Data Brief is an ongoing project aimed at quantifying the evolution of the data landscape.
 It explores usage patterns across more than one million anonymous data source connections published to Tableau Online by over 4,000 customers.
-Analyzing these connections offers a glimpse into how and where businesses are capturing and storing their data today.
+Analysing these connections offers a glimpse into how and where businesses are capturing and storing their data today.